D'Angelo Russell NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- The Trail Blazers were 23rd in the NBA last season, allowing 117.4 points per game.
+- The Trail Blazers were 23rd in the league defensively last year, allowing 117.4 points per contest.

-- In terms of rebounds, the Trail Blazers were 14th in the NBA last year, giving up 43.2 per contest.
+- The Trail Blazers were the 14th-ranked team in the league last season, giving up 43.2 rebounds per game.

-- The Trail Blazers allowed 27 assists per contest last season (worst in the league).
+- The Trail Blazers were the worst squad in the NBA in assists conceded per game last season, at 27.

-- Giving up 12.5 made three-pointers per game last year, the Trail Blazers were 18th in the league in that category.
+- Allowing 12.5 made three-pointers per game last year, the Trail Blazers were 18th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!